bcrochet/cleather/README.md

 # cleather
 A python-based CLI tool to retrieve weather, using various weather APIs

+# Usage
+Currently only the following functionality exists
+* `cleather.py` - will try and guess where you are based on IP geolocation.
+May not be accurate
+* `cleather.py ./cleather.py --location "Apex, NC"` - enter essentially any searchable/parseable location in the world.

 # Purpose
 The purpose of this program will is/will be to:
 * Allow users to quickly poll the local weather, or weather across from virtually any location in the world